 That’s not to say I’m without passion for other things in life.
 Family comes first.
-I’m blessed with a beautiful wife and daughter who are a constant reminder of what’s truly important in life.
+I’m blessed with a beautiful wife and two daughters who are a constant reminder of what’s truly important in life.
 One thing my wife and I have always been able to bond over is food.
-If you need a category, I guess we’re “foodies”.
-We cook (she’s better), we buy from local farms (check out my friends at Central Mass Locavore), I hunt, and if we have a date night available it’s fairly certain we are heading to a restaurant.
+If you need a category I guess we’re “foodies”.
+We cook (she’s better at it), we buy from local farms (check out my friends at Central Mass Locavore), I hunt, and if we have a date night available it’s fairly certain we are heading to a restaurant.
 We have to eat, so why not enjoy the heck out of it?
 Understanding what we eat also helps us stay healthy, so it’s a win-win.

 As far as credentials go, I hold an associate degree in automotive technology from Mount Wachusett Community College, a bachelor degree in business (marketing/finance) from UMASS, a plethora of specialty education credits within the real estate and home inspection industry, I’m a Certified Professional Inspector through the International Association of Certified Home Inspectors (the largest (and in my humble opinion the best) organization of its kind), and of course, licensed through the state of Massachusetts (license #821).